ibm-cloud-docs/vmwaresolutions/services/standalone_orderingserviceinstances.md

 {: #standalone_orderingserviceinstances-reqs}

 Ensure that you completed the following tasks:
 *  You configured the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
-For more information, see [User accounts and settings](/docs/services/vmwaresolutions?topic=vmware-solutions-useraccount).
+For more information, see [User accounts and settings](/docs/vmwaresolutions?topic=vmware-solutions-useraccount).
-*  You reviewed all the considerations in [Considerations when installing on-premises HCX instances](/docs/services/vmwaresolutions?topic=vmware-solutions-standalone_considerations).
+*  You reviewed all the considerations in [Considerations when installing on-premises HCX instances](/docs/vmwaresolutions?topic=vmware-solutions-standalone_considerations).

 ## Procedure to order on-premises VMware HCX instances
 {: #standalone_orderingserviceinstances-procedure}

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. Scroll down to the **On-premises HCX Instances** table and click **Provision New**.
+1. Scroll down to the **On-premises HCX Instances** table and click **Provision New**.
-3. Specify the **On-premises Instance Name**.
+1. Specify the resource group.

+   If **No resource group available** is displayed in this field, contact the account owner to be assigned an Editor or Administrator role on a resource group in the account because you currently do not have the permission to add the instance to any resource group in this account.
+For more information, see [IAM access](/docs/iam?topic=iam-userroles#platformroles).
+   {:note}

+1. Specify a new on-premises instance name, or use the default one **hcx-_xx_** where _xx_ represents two randomly generated alphabetic characters.
-4. Click the link or links of the terms that apply to your order, and ensure that you agree with these terms before you order the instance.
+1. Click the link or links of the terms that apply to your order, and ensure that you agree with these terms before you order the instance.
-5. Click **Provision**.
+1. Click **Provision**.

 ## Results
 {: #standalone_orderingserviceinstances-results}